Submissions

 Aims, scope and audience

 Field Mycology is produced by field mycologists, for field mycologists.
-Our aim is to share information about the practice of field mycology and advance collective knowledge of the wild fungal diversity of the British Isles.
+Our aim is to advance collective knowledge of the wild fungal diversity of the British Isles and share information on the practice of field mycology.
 More information on the journal’s scope can be found on the About the Journal page.

-The Editorial Team welcomes articles on all aspects of fungal identification, recording, collection and conservation.
+The editorial team welcomes reports of interesting finds and articles on fungal identification, recording, scientific collecting and conservation.
 Authors are encouraged to look to the back issues of Field Mycology for inspiration and examples of typical article style and structure.
 The back issues can be accessed via the Archives and Elsevier Archives pages on this website.

 Please consider that Field Mycology is published in printed magazine format (fixed at 36 pages of content per issue), as well as in the online journal format you see here, and aims to cater to all levels of expertise.
-It is important that articles are readable, suitably illustrated, and kept to a length that is reasonable for the subject matter.
+It is important that articles are readable, suitably illustrated, and kept to a length that is appropriate for the subject matter and the audience.

-The Editorial Team welcomes submissions of various lengths, as this can help to give the publication broad appeal.
-Short news items from 150 words, two-page 'species portrait' articles of 500 - 750 words and longer articles up to 3500 words are all welcome.
+The editorial team invites submissions of various lengths, as this can help to give the publication broad appeal.
+Short news items from 350 words, two-page 'fungal portrait' articles of 500–1000 words and longer articles up to 3000 words are all welcome.

 Writing and formatting

-You should provide your manuscript in an editable format, e.g. a Word document (.doc / .docx) or equivalent.
-A Word template for article submissions, including further guidance on style and formatting is available from the editor.
+Manuscripts should be submitted in an editable format, e.g. a Word document (.doc / .docx) or equivalent.
+A template for submissions can be found here [Word document download link].

 Submissions

-Submissions should be emailed to the Editor, Clare Blencowe, at [email protected].
+Submissions should be emailed to the Senior Editor, Clare Blencowe, at [email protected].

 Submission Preparation Checklist